quantumJLBass/boa-fraud/profiles/addresses/US/STATES/FLORIDA/4532 US HWY 19, 2ND FL, NEW PORT RICHEY, FL, 34652-4950/4532 US HWY 19, 2ND FL, NEW PORT RICHEY, FL, 34652-4950.md

 
 Share
 Response from the owner 3 years ago
 Hello Linda.
 We value your business and are sorry that you were disappointed.
-We’ll certainly be sharing your feedback with our leadership team.
+We'll certainly be sharing your feedback with our leadership team.
 If you need further assistance, please reach out to a member of our Social Media Client Care team on Twitter at https://twitter.com/BofA_Help or Facebook https://www.facebook.com/BankofAmerica. ^mark

 Jill Colleen